The benefits of using a clocking in app

 The best clocking in apps will offer real-time monitoring, allowing employers to see who is clocked in at any given moment.
 This feature is particularly useful for managing remote teams.

-Additionally, some apps provide geolocation tracking, verifying employee locations when they clock in or out, which is essential information for businesses with mobile or field-based staff.
+Additionally, some apps provide geolocation tracking, verifying employee clock in locations when they clock in or out, which is essential information for businesses with remote or field-based staff.

 Apps with geofence features balance privacy concerns with usability by only tracking employees in a radius of the expected work premises for the day.
 This is great for uptake, as it respects the autonomy and privacy of your team.